5 Best Treble Hooks For Bass, Trout, And Predator Fish

 Mustad UltraPoint KVD Elite Series Triple Grip 2/1 Treble Hook – My Best Pick For Large Lures

-The Mustad UltraPoint KVD Elite Series Triple Grip 2/1 Treble Hook is made a little differently compared to other treble hooks as they come with 2 shorter hooks and one extra strong hook.
+The Mustad UltraPoint KVD Elite Series Triple Grip 2/1 Treble Hook is made a little differently compared to other treble hooks as they come with two shorter hooks and one extra strong hook.

-This design is meant to provide better hookups and when combined with how sharp these hooks are, they really do work well.
-If your lure gets eaten with these hooks on it, that fish is going to stick but this hook does bend under pressure so don’t tighten your drag too much.
+This design is meant to provide better hookups, and when combined with how sharp these hooks are, they work well.
+If your lure gets eaten with these hooks, that fish will stick, but this hook can bend under heavy pressure, so don’t tighten your drag too much.

-These are built from a blend of materials using Mustad’s Wire Technology and Nor-Tempering Process meaning they are 20% lighter but still quite strong – this might be why they bend though.
+These are built from a blend of materials using Mustad’s wire technology and the Nor-Tempering process, meaning they are 20% lighter but still quite strong – hence the reason for the tendency to bend if you are very aggressive when landing a powerful fish.

-You can find these hooks in a range of colors and they will handle saltwater corrosion well too but the colored hooks do chip and lose their color quite fast.
+You can find these hooks in a range of colors, and they will handle saltwater corrosion well, too, but the colored hooks do chip and lose their color quite fast.
+Therefore, replacements may need to be done more periodically.

 Pros